KSP-KOS/KOS/doc/source/structures/collections/iterator.rst

 Iterator
 ========

-An iterator can be obtained from :attr:`List:ITERATOR`.
-Once a :struct:`List` has given you an :struct:`Iterator` object, you can use it to access elements inside the :struct:`List`.
-An ITERATOR is a `generic computer programming concept <http://en.wikipedia.org/wiki/Iterator>`__.
+An iterator can be obtained from :attr:`List:ITERATOR` as well as from other places.
+An ITERATOR is a
+`generic computer programming concept <http://en.wikipedia.org/wiki/Iterator>`__.
 In the general case it's a variable type that allows you to get the value at a position in some collection, as well as increment to the next item in the collection in order to operate on all objects in the collection one at a time.
-In kOS it operates on :struct:`Lists <List>`.
+In kOS it operates on :struct:`Lists <List>` and most other collection types.

 A loop using an :struct:`Iterator` on a :struct:`List` might look like this::